 The previous rollover wasn't some catastrophic disaster.
 Planes didn't suddenly start falling out of the sky, and network timestamps didn't begin failing mysteriously en masse.
 For the most part, the millions of users who depended on GPS devices for time and positioning were able to continue life as usual.
 This doesn't mean, however, that you can afford to ignore the coming transition in the hopes that everything will just keep ticking.

-WN-based software failures and faults date back decades.
+WNRO-based software failures and faults date back decades.
 Experts also note that they may be extremely difficult to predict.
 Since receivers have to analyze GPS data properly byte-by-byte, they must be programmed correctly.
-Also, WN parameters appear in multiple places throughout the standard GPS message, including in eight-bit formats that help receivers calculate appropriate UTC conversions.
-A seemingly minor misinterpretation of the WN after a rollover might lead to a number of different failure modes that catch you completely off guard.
+Also, WNRO parameters appear in multiple places throughout the standard GPS message, including in eight-bit formats that help receivers calculate appropriate UTC conversions.
+A seemingly minor misinterpretation of the WNRO after a rollover might lead to a number of different failure modes that catch you completely off guard.

 Are You Rollover-ready?